Thanks for visiting - 2023 marks our 20th anniversary!

 This site is ad-free and supported by sales of our online courses.
 If you get value from what we write, click the link at the bottom of the page and read Day 1 of "Your inner narrative" to see if it's right for you...no email required.

 Once a week we highlight quotes that will (hopefully) resonate with you.
 We may or may not add our own commentary.
 Most likely, we will.

-This week, our Chief Mindfulness Officer (and creator of "ARC: mindfulness for children") provides commentary on this often-repeated quote from Mark Twain:
+This week, Chelsea - our Chief Mindfulness Officer - provides commentary on this often-repeated quote from Mark Twain:

 I love Mark Twain, but given the opportunity I would rephrase this quote to say:

-“Courage is acceptance of fear, management of fear, not the absence of fear.”
+“Courage is acceptance and management of fear, not the absence of fear.”

 When you resist something, you’re essentially telling it “No” by either suppressing, throwing up a barrier, or trying to change it in some way.
 You are denying or fighting it.